Shilpi Neha Tirkey: Early life and education

 Neha Tirkey is from Pandra, Ranchi District, Jharkhand.
 She is daughter of Bandhu Tirkey.
 She completed her post graduate diploma in marketing communication in 2015 at St. Xavier's College, Mumbai.
 Earlier, she did her graduation in 2013 in Business Administration at Christ College, a deemed university in Bangalore.
 Her husband works as a second engineer in Merchant navy.

-Career
+Political career

 Neha Tirkey became an MLA for the first time winning the by-election for Mandar Assembly constituency in 2022 representing the Indian National Congress.
 The bypoll was necessitated as her father, Bandhu Tirkey, the sitting MLA was disqualified from the house after he was convicted in a disproportionate assets case.
 After winning, she became the youngest MLA in the house.
 Later, she won the 2024 Jharkhand Legislative Assembly election.
 She polled 1,35,936 votes and defeated her nearest rival, Sunny Toppo of the Bharatiya Janata Party, by a margin of 22,803 votes.